danielurencio/atomicfacts/README.md

 # forexSerie.py

-Running `getAllPairs()` will download and store, in a MongoDB instance, hourly data for many pairs.
+Running `getAllPairs()` will download and store, in a MongoDB instance, daily data for many pairs.

 # fundamentals.py